AmulyaYadav/MAS4COVID-AAMAS22/index.md

 The main topics of the tutorial will be:
 - **Prelude**

   -What is COVID-19?

   -Characteristics of this pandemic which MAS research can exploit

 - **Topics Fertile for MAS Research**

-  -MAS research for Transmission Modeling
+  - MAS research for Transmission Modeling

-  -MAS research for COVID-19 Forecasting
+  - MAS research for COVID-19 Forecasting

-  -MAS research for Optimal Healthcare Resource Utilization -MAS research for Vaccine Discovery
+  - MAS research for Optimal Healthcare Resource Utilization

+  - MAS research for Vaccine Discovery

-  -MAS research for knowledge mining using CORD-19
+  - MAS research for knowledge mining using CORD-19

-- **Overview of Current MAS Research for COVID-19* -Possible Future Directions
+- **Overview of Current MAS Research for COVID-19**

+  - Possible Future Directions

 - **Closing Comments**

 ### Presentation Slides